 - Watch time - reveals whether people stay engaged.
 If viewers drop after 10 seconds, your intro may need work.

-- Click-through rate - tells you if viewers take action such as visiting a listing page or booking a showing.
+- Click-through rate - tells you if viewers take action (visiting a listing page or booking a showing)

 - Engagement - likes, comments, and shares show if your content connects enough for people to respond.